 Prior to NetDiligence, in her 25-year legal career Jamie handled complex product liability, multi-district, class action litigation as well as general personal injury cases through trial and appeal.
 She has built a national reputation for her dedication to clients and the pursuit of justice.

 Jamie comments frequently in the media and appears regularly on The American Law Journal television program.
-She has been recognized as a Pennsylvania SuperLawyer since 2005 and a Top 50 Women Pennsylvania SuperLawyer in 2010, 2011, 2012 and 2013.
+She has been recognized as a Pennsylvania SuperLawyer since 2005 and a Top 50 Women Pennsylvania SuperLawyer in 2013.

 BA NYU 1986